HarshaUdaraSandaru/Image-assesment/README.md

-# gapstar-Assessment
+# image-Assessment

-## Just Clonn the repository
+## Just Clone the repository
 01) run "npm install"
 02) run "npm start"

-Then you can see new blended image in asset folder
+Then you can see the new blended image in the asset folder